AlexBaranosky/EmailClojMatic/next steps.md

 * make 'do-at' elegantly handle thrown exceptions from f

-* put all config stuff into a config file that's accessed a function from Clojure code -- this config file will be in clojure data format, or property file format, and will not be committed to the repo.

 * add sensible and clear error message, in some form, perhaps email, if you use the EmailClojMatic with
     a) no config file, or with
     b) an illformed one.